Optimal Beamforming for Integrated Sensing and Communication Exploiting Prior Distribution Information: How Many Beams are Needed?: Introduction

 Although dual-functional beamforming incurs minimum change to the transmit signal structure of conventional communication-only systems, it may not be always optimal, particularly in multi-target sensing.
-Specifically, with various possible values of each parameter to be sensed, the beamforming design needs to accommodate all such values based on their associated probabilities, which is especially challenging when a large number of parameters need to be sensed.
-Moreover, the beamforming design needs to strike an optimal balance in the sensing performance among multiple targets to ensure their fairness, or minimize the total sensing error to maximize the overall sensing efficacy.
+Specifically, with various possible values of each parameter to be sensed, the beamforming design needs to accommodate all such values based on their associated probabilities, which is especially challenging as the number of parameters increases.
+Moreover, the beamforming design needs to strike an optimal balance among the sensing performance of multiple targets to ensure their fairness, or minimize the total sensing error to maximize the overall sensing efficacy.
 Hence, \emph{dedicated sensing beams} may be needed to provide \emph{sufficiently large design degrees-of-freedom}, especially when the number of communication beams is limited (e.g., by the numbers of antennas at the communication users).
 However, such sensing beams will also introduce \emph{additional interference} to communication, which makes their optimal design highly non-trivial.
+It is also worth noting that the number of extra dedicated sensing beams determines the number of radio frequency (RF) chains needed at the transmitter.
+Hence, unveiling the \emph{minimum number of dedicated sensing beams needed} for achieving the optimal ISAC performance is of paramount practical importance, especially under large-scale transmit antenna arrays.

 Research along this direction is still in its infancy.
-For a single-target single-user ISAC system, \cite{xu2024integrated} derived the optimal beamforming with dedicated sensing beams, and analytically proved that at most \emph{one} dedicated sensing beam is needed. \cite{hou2023secure,hou2023optimal} derived the optimal design of artificial noise beams as dedicated sensing beams for a single-target multi-user secure ISAC system.
-A general bound on the number of sensing beams needed was provided in a recent work \cite{attiah2024bounds}.
-However, for general multi-target multi-user multi-antenna ISAC systems, how to design transmit beamforming to achieve an \emph{optimal sensing-communication trade-off} by exploiting the prior distribution information still remains an unaddressed problem, while the \emph{number of sensing beams} needed is still unknown.
+For a single-target single-user ISAC system, \cite{xu2024integrated} derived the optimal beamforming with dedicated sensing beams, and analytically proved that at most \emph{one} dedicated sensing beam is needed. \cite{hou2023optimal} derived the optimal design of artificial noise beams as dedicated sensing beams for a single-target secure ISAC system.
+A general bound on the number of sensing beams needed was provided in a recent work \cite{attiah2026many}.
+However, for general multi-target multi-user multi-antenna ISAC systems, how to design transmit beamforming to achieve an \emph{optimal sensing-communication trade-off} by exploiting the prior distribution information still remains an unaddressed problem, while the \emph{number of sensing beams} needed is still unknown.\looseness=-1